ankurbaliga8/Pantry-Tracker/README.md

 NEXT_PUBLIC_FIREBASE_APP_ID=your-actual-app-id
 NEXT_PUBLIC_FIREBASE_MEASUREMENT_ID=your-actual-measurement-id
     </code></pre>
-    <p>Replace the placeholder values with your actual Firebase configuration.</p>
+    <p>Replace the placeholder values with your actual firebase configuration.</p>

     <h2>Deploy on Vercel</h2>
     <p>The easiest way to deploy your Next.js app is to use the <a href="https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&